Code-Institute-Submissions/RuiOliveira83-MP3/README.md

   - On the **"Manage categories"** page the Admin user can add a new category by using the button located on the bottom of the page.
 * As an Admin member, I want to be able to delete a category;
 - On the **"Manage categories"** page all the categories are displayed in cards.
 Those cards have a link that allows the Admin user to delete the category.

+### Bugs
+* It was possible for a logged in user to log in again by changing the url:
+  - This bug was solved by adding an if statement in the **"login.html"** page insuring that only non logged in user can log in.
+* It was possible for a logged in user to register again by changing the url:
+  - This bug was solved by adding an if statement in the **"register.html"** page insuring that only non logged in user can register.
+* It was possible for a non logged in user to add a recipe by changing the url:
+  - This bug was solved by adding an if statement in the **"add_recipe.html"** page insuring that the user is logged in.
+* It was possible for a non logged in user to edit a recipe by changing the url:
+  - This bug was solved by adding an if statement in the **"edit_recipe.html"** page insuring that only the admin user and the recipe creator can edit the recipe.
+* It was possible for a non logged in user to delete a recipe by changing the url:
+  - This bug was solved by adding an if statement in the **"app.py"** file inside the delete_recipe function returning the page **"404.html"** if the user is not logged in.

 ---
 ## Deployment